 Thomas P. Brady

-Thomas P. Brady is Of Counsel in Clark Hill's Labor & Employment Practice Group.
+Thomas P. Brady is Of Counsel in Clark Hill's Labor & Employment group.
 For over 30 years, Tom has represented management in labor and employment matters.
 He is "AV" rated (the highest rating available) in the Martindale Hubbell Law Firm directory.
 He is listed in Best Lawyers in America as one of the best labor and management employment attorneys in Michigan.
 He is listed as a “leading” labor and employment attorney in Chambers USA: America’s Leading Lawyers for Business.

 Tom advises employers in avoiding liability under various federal and state civil rights and employment laws.
 He defends employers in actions brought by employees including actions brought under the First Amendment, Title VII of the Civil Rights Act of 1964, the Age Discrimination in Employment Act (ADEA), the Americans With Disability Act (ADA), the Michigan Elliott-Larsen Civil Rights Act, the Michigan Persons with Disability Civil Rights Act, the Family Medical Leave Act (FMLA), the Workers Adjustment Retraining Notification Act (WARN) and various whistleblower statutes.
 He defends employers in employment contract and tort claims.
 He has represented clients before federal and state courts and administrative agencies in Michigan, Colorado, Florida, Georgia, Illinois, Iowa, Kentucky, Nevada, New Mexico and Ohio.